Markov Chains Approximate Message Passing: Preliminaries

-where $\tanh(\cdot)$ is applied entrywise. \end{definition} State evolution \cite{BM11} predicts the empirical distribution of the coordinates of $x^t$.
+Above, $m^{-1} = x^0$ may be initialized according to one of a variety of schemes, such as a spectral initialization, e.g. \cite{MV21}, or a random initialization, e.g. \cite{LFW23}.
+State evolution \cite{BM11} predicts the empirical distribution of the coordinates of $x^t$.
 We record the special case relevant to our setting: the correlation of the AMP iterate with the planted signal $\bx$ can be predicted by a scalar recursion. \begin{lemma}[State evolution for correlation] Fix a time $t \ge 0$.
-Let $(\mu_t, \sigma_t)$ be defined by the scalar recursion initialized with $(\mu_0, \sigma_0) = (0, 0)$:
+Let $(\mu_t, \sigma_t)$ be governed by the recursion:

 Let $X_0 \sim \mathrm{Unif}\{\pm 1\}, Z_0 \sim \calN(0, 1)$.
 As $N \to \infty$, we have the following convergence in $W_2$:

 \end{lemma}